kirasok/fuse-archive.yazi/README.md

 ## What news with this fork

-##### Keep the file mount with `plugin fuse-archive --args=leave`
+### Keep the file mount

+By using `plugin fuse-archive --args=leave`.
 So you can copy and paste the content to other place without open a new tab

-##### Support multiple deep mount
+### Support multiple deep mount

-That mean, if you have a file like this, just use the `plugin fuse-archive --args=mount` to go deeper inside and `plugin fuse-archive --args=leave` to go back.
+That mean, if you have a file like below, just use the `plugin fuse-archive --args=mount` to go deeper inside and `plugin fuse-archive --args=leave` to go back.
 Even if the file inside have password, it'll still asking for the first time you open.

 - Origin file.zip
   - Child_1.zip